acoustic-content-samples/sample-custom-element-ui/ui-extensions-dev-toolkit/README.md

 # Developer toolkit for building Custom user interface extensions

-The toolkit provides a mock of the Watson Content Hub (WCH) Authoring Custom user interface extension environment that runs locally.
+The toolkit provides a mock of the Acoustic Content (WCH) Authoring Custom user interface extension environment that runs locally.
 It allows a developer to write their extension, configure the input, inspect the output and test it in a local web page on their computer.
 No server or WCH environment is needed.
 Once complete, the custom user interface extension can then be pushed to WCH for final testing and use.

 Getting started: